webpack-contrib/stylus-loader/README.md

 # stylus-loader

 A Stylus loader for webpack.
-Compiles Styl to CSS.
+Compiles Stylus files into CSS.

 ## Getting Started